luis8h/cachyos-autosetup/readme.md

 #### display settings
 - use nvidia-settings (run as root: `sudo nvidia-settings &` to save the configuration to x config)
+- when nvidia-settings are not available just run the install and then use lxrandr (or use xrandr already before installing)

 #### secure boot
 - if secure boot does not work disable it temporarly and then follow the tutorial on the [official site](https://wiki.cachyos.org/configuration/secure_boot_setup/)